Division of Maternal–Fetal Medicine

-Under the leadership of Ashley S. Roman, MD, division director, our doctors align ongoing research and the mentoring of tomorrow’s perinatologists with clinical responsibilities.
+Under the leadership of Justin S. Brandt, MD, division director, our doctors align ongoing research and the mentoring of tomorrow’s perinatologists with clinical responsibilities.
 This approach ensures that both mother and fetus receive the most effective and compassionate obstetric care in high-risk cases.

 Our Role in Education

 Our maternal–fetal specialists have received numerous awards for their commitment to educating our medical students, residents, and fellows and are responsible for supervising all high-risk obstetric patients at NYU Langone’s Tisch Hospital, NYU Langone Hospital—Brooklyn, and NYC Health + Hospitals/Bellevue.
 In all locations, we train residents and fellows in advanced approaches to in utero diagnosis and treatment and the overall care of complex obstetric patients.